planetClaire/claires-timber-tailwind-starter-theme/README.md

 This is the starter theme from [Timber](https://timber.github.io/docs/) with [Tailwind CSS](https://tailwindcss.com/) added as well as some ultra minimal build tooling.

 1. Clone this theme into your wp-content/themes folder, using a folder name that makes sense to you
+2. run `npm run prod` from the theme folder
-2. Install the Timber plugin [Timber Library](https://wordpress.org/plugins/timber-library/)
+3. Install the Timber plugin [Timber Library](https://wordpress.org/plugins/timber-library/)
-3. Activate the theme
+4. Activate the theme
-4. Optionally import the `sample-page.xml` page included in this repo which includes a more extended sample of HTML to test with (see a screenshot at the bottom of this page).
+5. Optionally import the `sample-page.xml` page included in this repo which includes a more extended sample of HTML to test with (see a screenshot at the bottom of this page).

 ## Start developing